Signature & Nonce Management

 hashPayload | bytes32 | Hash of the transaction parameters (generated by service-specific hash functions) |

 originExecutor | address | Optional tx.origin restriction.
-Use address(0) to allow any origin |
+Use address(0) to allow any origin.
+Provides additional security for multi-service transaction flows. |

 nonce | uint256 | Nonce to validate and consume |